EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 The trait upcasting coercion added a new coercion rule, taking priority over certain other coercion rules, which causes some behavior change compared to older `rustc` versions.

-`deref` can be still called explicitly, it just isn't called as part of a deref coercion (since trait upcasting coercion takes priority).
+`deref` can be still called explicitly, it just isn’t called as part of a deref coercion (since trait upcasting coercion takes priority).

 [disjoint-capture-migration](#disjoint-capture-migration)